Vince Lombardi: Illness and death

-Lombardi had suffered from digestive tract problems as early as 1967, and he had refused his doctor's request to undergo a proctoscopic exam.
-On June 24, 1970, Lombardi was admitted to Georgetown University Hospital, and tests "revealed anaplastic carcinoma in the rectal area of his colon, a fast-growing malignant cancer in which the cells barely resemble their normal appearance".
+Lombardi had suffered from digestive tract problems as early as 1967 and he had refused his doctor's request to undergo a proctoscopic exam.
+On June 24, 1970, Lombardi was admitted to Georgetown University Hospital and tests "revealed anaplastic carcinoma in the rectal area of his colon, a fast-growing malignant cancer in which the cells barely resemble their normal appearance".
 On July 27, Lombardi was readmitted to Georgetown and exploratory surgery found that the cancer was terminal.
-Lombardi and Marie received family, friends, clergy, players, and former players at his hospital bedside.
+Lombardi and Marie received family, friends, clergy, players and former players at his hospital bedside.
 He received a phone call from President Nixon telling Lombardi that all of the U.S. was behind him, to which Lombardi replied that he would never give up his fight against his illness.
 On his deathbed, Lombardi told Father Tim that he was not afraid to die, but that he regretted he could not have accomplished more in his life.
-Lombardi died in Washington, D.C. at 7:12 a.m. on Thursday, September 3, 1970, surrounded by his wife, parents, two children, and six grandchildren.
+Lombardi died in Washington, D.C. at 7:12 a.m. on Thursday, September 3, 1970, surrounded by his wife, parents, both children and six grandchildren.
 He was 57.

 The funeral was held on September 7 at St. Patrick's Cathedral in Manhattan.
 Approximately 1,500 people lined Fifth Avenue, and the avenue was closed to traffic between 39th and 50th Street.
-Terence Cardinal Cooke delivered the eulogy.
-In attendance were team owners, coaches Tom Landry, Dick Nolan, Weeb Ewbank, Alex Webster, Norm Van Brocklin, Phil Bengtson and Bill Austin, Commissioner Pete Rozelle, past and present members of the Packers, Redskins, and Giants, broadcasters Ray Scott and Howard Cosell, former students from Saints, colleagues and players from West Point (including Red Blaik), and classmates from Fordham University, including the remaining Seven Blocks of Granite.
-Lombardi was interred in Mount Olivet Cemetery in Middletown Township, New Jersey.
+Cardinal Terence Cooke preached the homily.
+In attendance were team officials, coaches Tom Landry, Dick Nolan, Weeb Ewbank, Alex Webster, Norm Van Brocklin, Phil Bengtson and Bill Austin, Commissioner Pete Rozelle, past and present members of the Packers, Redskins, and Giants, broadcasters Ray Scott and Howard Cosell, former students from Saints, colleagues and players from West Point (including Red Blaik), and classmates from Fordham University, including the remaining Seven Blocks of Granite.
+Lombardi was interred in Mount Olivet Cemetery in Middletown Township, New Jersey; before Super Bowl XLVIII was played at MetLife Stadium in New Jersey in 2014, the cemetery's superintendent sought to have the Vince Lombardi Trophy brought to his gravesite.

 In popular culture

-In 1968, Lombardi starred in a half-hour motivational film titled Second Effort, that has been called "The best-selling training film of all time".
+In 1968, Lombardi starred in a half-hour motivational film titled Second Effort, which has been called "The best-selling training film of all time".